Alauddin Khalji's conquest of Ranthambore: Chahamana victory at Hinduvata

 According to the Hammira Mahakavya, the Delhi army marched to Ranthambore, ransacking the Hindu territories on their way.
 At a mountain pass called Hinduvata, the Chahamana army inflicted a heavy defeat on the Delhi forces.
 This army was led by Hammira's own generals as well as the Mongol leaders who had taken asylum at Ranthambore.
 Hammira's own generals included Virama (his brother), Ratipala, Jaja and Ranamalla.
 The Mongol leaders included Muhammad Shah (called Mahimashahi in Hammira Mahakavya), his brother Garbharuka, Tichara and Vaichara (the last three are Sanskritized names given in Hammira Mahakavya: the original names are not certain).

 The Chahamana army captured much of the Delhi army's equipment as a result of this victory.
 The Hammira Mahakavya states that the Chahamanas also captured a large number of Muslim women after this victory.
 These women were forced to sell sour buttermilk in the villages of Hammira's kingdom, in order to spread the news of the Chahamana victory.

 Hammira's Mongol allies then attacked Jagara, the former jagir of Muhammad Shah that Alauddin had granted to Bhoja.
 They captured Bhoja's family members, and brought them to Ranthambore as prisoners.
 Bhoja survived the attack, as he was at Delhi.
-The 14th century Pakrta-Paingalam claims that Hammira's officer Jaja marched towards Delhi, striking fear into the hearts of its Muslim citizens, although the text does not mention what was the result of this march.
+The 14th century Pakrta-Paingalam claims that Hammira's officer Jaja marched towards Delhi, striking fear into the hearts of its Muslim citizens, although the text does not mention the result of this march.

 Death of Nusrat Khan

 After these initial reverses, Alauddin asked Nusrat Khan, the governor of Awadh, to lead an army in Ulugh Khan's support.
 The joint armies of Nusrat Khan and Ulugh Khan invaded Hammira's territory.

-The Hammira Mahakavya claims that this time, Ulugh Khan pretended that he was coming to negotiate a truce with Hammira.
+The Hammira Mahakavya claims that, on this occasion, Ulugh Khan pretended that he was coming to negotiate a truce with Hammira.
 As a result, Hammira did not resist the invaders' entry into his territory, and the Delhi army crossed the Hinduvata mountain pass easily.
-The Delhi army captured Jhain, and renamed it as Shahr-i Nau ("new town").
+The Delhi army captured Jhain, and renamed it "Shahr-i Nau" ("new town").

 Finally, the Delhi army reached Ranthambore, and encamped near the fort walls.
 According to the Hammira Mahakavya, a messenger from Alauddin offered two alternatives to Hammira: